Robert-Forrest/evomatic/README.md

 Evomatic makes heavy use of the [metallurgy](https://github.com/Robert-Forrest/metallurgy) package to manipulate and approximate properties of alloys.
+The [cerebral](https://github.com/Robert-Forrest/cerebral) package can be used by evomatic to obtain predictions of alloy properties on-the-fly during evolution.

 ## Usage